victorpre/wallet-api/README.md

 `rails s`

 ## What can you do?
-To see the available routes for api you can visit [this link](https://multicard-wallet.herokuapp.com/) or run `rake routes`
+`rake routes` to see available endpoints

 ---